Sahilrahekva/school-admition/README.md

 # school-admition
-this is for school admition website author = sahil rahekvar
+this is for school admition website. author = sahil rahekvar